All Episodes

 It's happened again and again and again.

-So I mean that's interesting because the silver market is so small compared to gold that the the big players would kind of peter out, like if they're gonna make a big move, they can only do that once, and like they're not sitting on unlimited capital to keep doing it.
+So, I mean, that's interesting because the silver market is so small compared to gold that the big players would kind of peter out, like if they're going to make a big move, they can only do that once.

-So that's what you're saying, then the charge Austin.
+So that's what you're saying.

 Yeah, not really.

-So if you are a mining entity or a bullion bank, then instead of putting up you know $100 per unit, you only have to put up $70 per unit.
+So if you are a mining entity or a bullion bank, then instead of putting up, you know, $100 per unit, you only have to put up $70 per unit.

-So I'm not against the idea in theory, but these bullion banks have nothing to do with mining metal, they just have stuff to move in the price around to their favor.
+So I'm not against the idea in theory, but these bullion banks have nothing to do with mining metal.

 Having said that, they are the ones that step aside.